The official version

 How long have you been writing?

 Since I was five.
 I remember sitting at the kitchen table, drawing wavy lines in a copybook and proudly showing my “writing” to my mom.
 She’s still my biggest fan 🙂 When I was eight, I wrote a composition about a ghost in a graveyard, and my third-grade teacher wrote on it that I’d scared her.
 She was just being encouraging, of course, but in my child’s mind, I realized that writing could affect how people felt and thought.
-That set me on the writing path—an undergrad degree in literature, an MFA in writing popular fiction, and 34 published novels so far.
+That set me on the writing path—an undergrad degree in literature, an MFA in writing popular fiction, a PhD program, and 42 published novels so far.

 I grew up on the beautiful west coast of Canada, then moved to California in my twenties and got married.
 The Loma Prieta earthquake happened when we were still newlyweds—and I discovered that if you can survive your house falling down and then rebuilding it together, you can survive anything.